Essenceia/essenceia.github.io/content/projects/Floating_dragon/index.md

 ```
 Based on this assembly, the expected behavior for the `bfloat16_t` would be
 similar to a clamped down `float32_t`.
-Which is totally legal, given the bfloat16 behavior is not fully outlined by any spec, making it implementation defined. :rainbow:
+Which is totally legal, given the bfloat16 behavior is not fully outlined by any spec, making it implementation defined. 🌈

 #### Probing the standard library soft `bfloat16_t’s` implementation